-Unmanned Air Vehicles (UAVs), or Unmanned Aircraft Systems (UASs), more commonly known as drones, is an emerging industry in Canada.
+More commonly known as drones, Remotely Piloted Aircraft Systems (RPAS) continue to grow in popularity and application.
 There has been a continued increase in the number of individuals and companies that are interested in getting into commercial drone operations, but many do not know where to start.

-As part of its commitment to emerging technology, Field Law has developed a highly qualified group of lawyers with particular knowledge and experience relating to drone law both for commercial and recreational use.
-Our team includes the only litigator in Canada with a reported successful drone law decision, among other qualified members, to help advance your business and personal interests to navigate the legal landscape for drone use including contractual, insurance, privacy, and intellectual property issues.
+As part of its commitment to emerging technology, Field Law has developed a highly qualified group of lawyers with particular knowledge and experience relating to drone law for commercial and recreational use, including the only litigator in Canada with a reported successful drone law decision.
+Our team assists clients with advancing their business and personal interests to navigate the legal landscape for drone use, including contractual, insurance, privacy, and intellectual property issues.

 Where we began: Our client was convicted under s.
 602.45 of the Canadian Aviation Regulations (part of the Aeronautics Act) for flying his drone too close to an airport.
 A trial he was represented by volunteer law students.
 We were approached by them to represent the client on the appeal of the conviction.
 The issue on appeal was whether the trial judge had correctly found that our client had beyond a reasonable doubt, flown a model aircraft in a manner that was or was likely hazardous to aviation safety.
 The only law that applied to recreational use of a drone at that time.